Rethabile-Kgolobe/HexSoftwares_Project_Exploratory-Data-Analysis./README.md

 *   **Species Differentiation:** The Iris species can be relatively well separated using petal measurements (length and width).
 Setosa is notably distinct from Versicolor and Virginica.
 *   **Feature Correlations:**

     *   Strong positive correlations exist between petal length and petal width.
-This suggests that as petal length increases, petal width also tends to increase.
+This suggests that as petal length increases, petal width also increases.
     *   Sepal length and sepal width show a weaker correlation compared to petal dimensions.
 *   **Data Distributions:**

     *   Petal length and petal width exhibit apparent differences across the three species, making them good candidates for classification.
     *   Sepal width has more overlap between the species, making it a less reliable feature for distinguishing between them.
-*   **Outliers:**
+    *

-    *   Box plots revealed some outliers in sepal width, indicating some flowers with unusually large or small sepal widths compared to the rest of the dataset.
 *   **Observations on Species:**

     *   *Iris setosa* tends to have smaller petal lengths and widths but larger sepal widths.